-Whenever window and skylight glazing is being replaced as part of a planned window or glazing replacement project in existing buildings that meet the occupancy provisions of these standards, whether or not the building meets the triggers in paragraph 1-8.2, design glazing, frames, connections, and supporting structural elements to meet all of the requirements of this standard.
-Base the window designs on either the standoff distances to existing parking and roadways or to the planned locations for future parking and roadways in accordance with the installation or facility master plan.
+Whenever windows and skylights are being replaced in existing buildings that meet the occupancy provisions of these standards, design glazing, frames, connections, and supporting structural elements to meet all of the requirements of this standard.
+Base the window designs on either the standoff distances to existing parking and roadways or to the planned locations for future parking and roadways in accordance with the installation or facility master plan. \1\ These provisions also apply to new windows installed in new wall openings /1/.

 Provide no less than 1/4-inch (6-mm) nominal polycarbonate or laminated glass for exterior windows or skylights.
 The 1/4-inch (6-mm) laminated glass consists of two nominal 1/8-inch (3-mm) glass panes bonded together with a minimum of a 0.030-inch (0.75-mm) interlayer of a material designed and tested for bomb blast resistance.
-For insulating glass units (IGU), use the polycarbonate or laminated glass for the innermost pane as a minimum.
+For insulating glass units (IGU), use the polycarbonate or laminated glass for the innermost \1\ lite /1/ as a minimum.

-For laminated glass provide a glazing frame bite in accordance with ASTM F 2248.
+For laminated glass provide a glazing frame bite in accordance with ASTM F2248.
 For polycarbonate provide a glazing frame bite of no less than 1.5 times the polycarbonate thickness.